I love your book covers, especially on ‘Blindsight’, did you design them? Where did you get them done?

 · Serve the work.
 Put it first, take constructive criticism in the spirit in which it’s intended and figure out what will truly improve the story and make it sing.

 · Make friends.
 Find a good, supportive crit partner who will tell you the truth, not just stroke your ego.
-Check out Crit Partner Match
+Check out Crit Partner Match.

 · Remember that, traditional or indie, publishing is a long haul game.
 Overnight success is a myth (no matter what rumors you may have heard).
 A platform and reputation take time to build, so just keep putting one foot in front of the other and do something toward your dream every day.